 Scholarship assistance is limited for international students transferring from another university.
 As with freshman applicants, Johns Hopkins University will offer admission to transfer financial aid applicants only if funds are available to meet that student's financial need.

-financial assistance, but may apply for Johns Hopkins University funding.
+To apply for the Johns Hopkins University International Scholarship:

-Any applicant who cannot complete College Scholarship Service Profile form should contact the Office of Student Financial Services by email to firstname.lastname@example.org to explain why you cannot complete the application and to request a paper application alternative.
+Any applicant who cannot complete the PROFILE online should contact the Office of Student Financial Services by email to firstname.lastname@example.org to explain why you cannot complete the application and to request a paper application alternative.

-Private loans are available for international graduate students.
-Most of the lenders require a co-signer who is a U.S. citizen.
-Refer to the Loan section of this website for more information on private loans.
+Private loans and/or scholarships may be available for international graduate students.
+Most lenders require a co-signer who is a U.S. citizen.
+Refer to the Loan and Scholarships sections of this website for more information.